BobbyRaj17/k8sLevel3/README.md

 ### 2. Setup CI Server (Jenkins or tool of your choice) inside the Kubernetes cluster and maintain the high availability of the jobs created.

-Using the `jenkins/jenkins-manifest.yaml` file will deploy the Jenkins on kubernetes cluster and credentials will be stored in secrets and could be retrieved using below command.
+Using the `jenkins/jenkins-manifest.yaml` file we are going to deploy the Jenkins on kubernetes cluster.
 ```bash
     kubectl apply -f jenkins/jenkins-manifest.yaml
 ```
+credentials will be stored in secrets and could be retrieved using below command.

 ```bash
     printf $(kubectl get secret cd-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo